-This recipe combines white wine with delicate white tea and fruit for a refreshing twist on sangria.
+Refreshing and complex, this white tea sangria recipe combines white wine with delicate white tea and fruit for a refreshing twist on the classic wine cocktail.

 4 heaping tbsp. loose white tea